|DATE:||April 15, 2019|

-On December 20, 2018, the Agriculture Improvement Act of 2018 (Farm Bill) was signed into law.
-Section 4018 of the Farm Bill changes TEFAP State Plan requirements and the TEFAP food funding formula.
+On Dec.
+20, 2018, the Agriculture Improvement Act of 2018 (Farm Bill) was signed into law.
+Section 4018 of the Farm Bill changes TEFAP state plan requirements and the TEFAP food funding formula.

 State Plan Requirements

-Section 4018 of the Farm Bill changes State Plan requirements outlined in Section 202A(b) of the Emergency Food Assistance Act of 1983 (EFAA) and took effect on December 20, 2018.
-Under the new Section 202A(b)(6) of EFAA, the State Plan shall describe a plan, which may include the use of a state advisory board established under section 203A(c), that provides emergency feeding organizations or eligible recipient agencies within the state an opportunity to provide input on the commodity preferences and needs of the emergency feeding organization or eligible recipient agency.
+Section 4018 of the Farm Bill changes state plan requirements outlined in Section 202A(b) of the Emergency Food Assistance Act of 1983 (EFAA) and took effect on Dec.
+20, 2018.
+Under the new Section 202A(b)(6) of EFAA, the state plan shall describe a plan, which may include the use of a state advisory board established under section 203A(c), that provides emergency feeding organizations or eligible recipient agencies within the state an opportunity to provide input on the commodity preferences and needs of the emergency feeding organization or eligible recipient agency.

 Food Funding Levels